About Regeneration

 Research neglected and underutilized species (NUS).
 Many NUS plants have not received much attention from scientists.
 Areas of research include nutritional value, genetic traits, resistance to disease, adaptability, resilience to extreme weather events, potential for agronomic improvement, and suitability for postharvest storage.
 Other research areas:

-• Links between NUS and the cultural heritage and farming practices where there are grown or originate.
+• Links between NUS and the cultural heritage and farming practices where they are grown or originate.

 • A detailed understanding of the specific agroecological niches where these species grow, including documentation of associated plant species.